queenoriol/queenoriol.github.io/Finland_Tourism_Analysis/README.md

 ![Dashboard Screenshot](Images/Overnights.png)

 **Insight:**
-Long daylight hours, outdoor festivals, and family-friendly conditions make summer the high season. **Q3 alone accounted for 37% of total trips (1.4 million)** and **45% of overnight stays**.
+Long daylight hours, outdoor festivals, and family-friendly conditions make summer the high season. **Q3 alone accounted for 20% of total trips (1.2 million)** and **22% of overnight stays**.
 This reflects both local weather advantages and alignment with holidays in key source countries.

 ---

-### Business Travelers Stay **~9 Days**
+### Business Travelers Stay Longer

 ![Dashboard Screenshot](Images/Duration.png)

 **Insight:**
-Business trips to Finland tend to be extended, often merging professional and personal travel (“bleisure”). **Average trip duration for business travelers is 8.9 days** compared to **4.3 days for leisure trips**.
-This maximizes the return on long-haul travel while boosting **per-visitor revenue (€680 average spend vs. €560 for leisure)**.
+Business trips to Finland tend to be extended, often merging professional and personal travel (“bleisure”). **Average trip duration for business travelers is 10 days** compared to **7.3 days for leisure trips**.
+This maximizes the return on long-haul travel while boosting **per-visitor revenue**.

 ---